 What is neuromyelitis optica?

 Neuromyelitis optica (NMO) is a rare autoimmune disease that affects the central nervous system.
-It's also called Devic's disease.
+It's also called neuromyelitis optica spectrum disorder (NMOSD) or Devic's disease.
 NMO specifically affects the myelin, which is the insulation around the nerves.
-NMO mainly affects the spinal cord and the optic nerves — the nerves that carry signals from the eyes to the brain.
+NMO mainly affects the spinal cord and the optic nerves—the nerves that carry signals from the eyes to the brain.
 As a result, the disease can cause paralysis and blindness.

 Experts used to think that NMO was a type of multiple sclerosis.
 They now think it may be a different condition.
-The conditions do have some similar symptoms.
-But they are usually more severe in NMO.
-Vision problems with multiple sclerosis usually affect one eye at a time, while NMO may affect both eyes at the same time.
+The conditions do have some similar symptoms, however they are usually more severe in NMO.
+Vision problems with multiple sclerosis usually affect 1 eye at a time, while NMO may affect both eyes at the same time.

 There are 2 types of NMO: